Overview

 The story of India’s textiles begins with the fibres that have shaped its past and present.
 Handspun cotton from the Indian subcontinent once dominated global markets, and its legacy reflects the intertwined impact of colonial and post-independence policies.
 In this session, we trace the incredible history of cotton, and lesser-known perspectives on silk, wool, pashmina, and other natural fibres — revealing their vibrant cultural and economic significance across the region.

-03Historical Overview: 9th to 18th centuries
+03Historical Overview: 9th to 18th Centuries

 19th July, 2025 | 5:00 pm IST